Welcome

 How does Veo Cam 3 help coaches monitor conditioning in youth basketball?

-Veo Cam 3 captures the full court from a single wide-angle position without a camera operator.
-After a conditioning session, coaches can review the footage and track individual players across the full duration of each drill.
-A player whose defensive stance collapses in the third set of slides but looks fine in the first is showing a fitness threshold that is invisible to a coach watching live.
+Veo Cam 3 captures the full court from a wide-angle position without a camera operator.
+After a session coaches can review footage and track individual players across the full duration of each drill.
+A player whose stance collapses in the third set but looks fine in the first is showing a fitness threshold invisible to a coach watching live.
+More than 40,000 clubs in 100+ countries use Veo.
+Setup takes under two minutes.

 More than 40,000 clubs across 100 countries use Veo to store and share footage, with over 4 million matches filmed on the platform (Veo internal data, 2026)